Pete is a happy and active 6-year-old boy who dreams of going to Disney World someday. Check out his Mickey Mouse shirt in the photos!

 In March 2017, I visited this same orphanage to help prepare older children for adoption.
 Those children, both age 13, flipped through photo albums and letters to learn more about their adoptive families.
 One boy wasn’t yet matched with an adoptive family but looked over the shoulders of his friends as this happened.
 My heart broke for him and I returned from that trip determined to find a family for him.
 Continue reading “Charleson Needs a Family!”

-This is not an overstatement: whether or not Cole will ever be able to walk may likely depend on whether a family chooses to adopt him.
+This is not an overstatement: whether or not Cole will ever be able to walk will likely depend on whether a family chooses to adopt him.

 Cole came into care shortly after birth and he has malformations of his hands and feet, which keep him from walking.
 His caregivers say it is unlikely that he will be able to walk unless he can receive walking aids and therapy that are not available at his orphanage.
 Cole needs a family that can provide for his medical needs.
 Continue reading “Urgent: Cole Needs a Family!”